21.3.22

 5"x7"

-My first painting trial was using the Fabriano hot press watercolor paper with a previous waterlily watercolor painting and decided to layer it over with the Holbein acrylic gouache.
-I also put watercolor into the wet acrylic gouache to see what happens and the two mediums cohesively mixed together very well.
+My first painting trial was using the Fabriano hot press watercolor paper with a previous waterlily watercolor painting, and I decided to layer it over with the Holbein acrylic gouache.
+I also added watercolor to the wet acrylic gouache to see what happened, and the two mediums mixed together very cohesively.

 CLOSE-UP of Pink Lily: Holbein Acrylic Gouache with White uni-ball Signo Broad Pigment ink Pen